QubesOS/qubes-posts/2026-XX-XX-qubes-os-summit-2026-tickets-for-sale-and-speaker-proposals-now-open.md

 - You may present either on site or virtually from anywhere in the world.
 - If your proposal is accepted and you wish to present in person, you'll be issued an on-site ticket free of charge, no purchase necessary.
-- If you select "Don't record this session" when submitting your proposal, your presentation will not be recorded or streamed.
+- If you select "Don't record this session" when submitting your proposal, your presentation will not be livestreamed or recorded.
 Online attendees will not be able to view it.

 ## Conference schedule